Volst/graphql-authentication/README.md

 # @volst/prisma-auth

-An authorization package for [Prisma](https://www.prisma.io/).
+An authorization package for [Prisma](https://www.prisma.io/), a GraphQL database API.
 It uses old-school email/password authentication.
 The intention is to let you write as less authentication-related code as possible and let you go on with your application, while being flexible enough to support different use cases (open sign up, invitation-only signup, extra fields on the User model).

 **Experimental, but should work.**